MarcoKrapf/GaloppSim/README.md

 ### Planned for further releases
 * More racing types (jump racing, endurance racing...)
-* Replay of the finish / of the whole race
+* Replay of the finish
-* Saving options for races
 * Racing incidents
 * Race editor
-* More languages